wp-plugins/floatbox-plus/readme.txt

 4. Activate the plugin through the 'Plugins' menu in the WordPress admin

 == Frequently Asked Questions ==

+= Can I use this plugin with floatbox 3.50 or higher? =

+This plugin is made for floatbox 3.24 (and below), if you want to use it with floatbox 3.50 or higher, please use the following patch: [patch/instructions](http://board.splash.de/showthread.php?t=11165)

 = Can I use this plugin and Lightview Plus (other any other plugin with similar function) at the same time? =